nicholasnet/common/docs/Utils/Collection.md

 The `random` method returns a random item from the collection:

-    $collection = collect([1, 2, 3, 4, 5]);
+    $collection = Collection::make([1, 2, 3, 4, 5]);

     $collection->random();

     // 4 - (retrieved randomly)

 You may optionally pass an integer to `random` to specify how many items you would like to randomly retrieve.
-If that integer is more than `1`, a collection of items is returned:
+A collection of items is always returned when explicitly passing the number of items you wish to receive:

     $random = $collection->random(3);